 - Move your email subscribers and WordPress followers to your new blog – I didn’t want to lose the followers I’ve accumulated up until now so was keen to find a way to keep them.
 This meant I needed to install the JetPack plugin on my new site.
 Follow these steps on how to do this: https://jetpack.com/support/subscription-migration-tool/ (There are mixed reviews about using JetPack as some bloggers have said that it slows down their site.
 I haven’t had any issues with this yet.)

-- Other plugins I’ve added are Easy Image Collage, Backups plugin, Yoast SEO, Content protection and no right click copy plugin, Google XML Sitemaps, Google Analytics
+- Other plugins I’ve added are Easy Image Collage, Backups plugin, Yoast SEO, Content protection and no right click copy plugin, Google XML Sitemaps, Google Analytics, Revive Old Post, Redirection, WordPress all in one security, Updraft Backup plugin

 - Update your blog URLs on all social media – Facebook, Twitter, Google+, Pinterest, BlogLovin, Instagram etc